corner-shop/ci-platform/README.md

 Edit the configuration file, then:

     make build
-    make config-volume # hit control-C when finished make deploy
+    make deploy

-*build* generates the docker images config-volume produces a tar.gz config file based on the config.yaml *deploy* deploys the docker instance.
+*build* generates the docker images
+*deploy* deploys the docker instance.

+At boot, the bootsrap script will attempt to download a config.yaml file from the url specified in $TEMPURL, parse that file and download any required plugins, produce a /config/config.tar.gz.
+As soon bootstrap is complete, the my_init process is executed.

-At boot, the init scripts will grab the /config/config.tar.gz and extract them over any existing jenkins configuration.
+The jenkins startup script grabs the /config/config.tar.gz and extract them over any existing jenkins configuration.
 This will recycle all the jenkins plugins, so that only plugins contained in the /config/config.tar.gz file are available for this docker instance.